Prince2276/tourism-website/README.md

 Here are some ideas to improve or extend the project:

-User authentication (login / registration) for travellers and admin.

-Full booking flow (select package, book, payment integration).
+* Full booking flow (select package, book, payment integration).

-Admin dashboard with analytics (popular destinations, enquiry stats).
+* Admin dashboard with analytics (popular destinations, enquiry stats).

-Image upload for destinations/packages and dynamic gallery.
+* Image upload for destinations/packages and dynamic gallery.

-Mobile-first UI or move to a front-end framework (React, Angular, Vue).
+* Mobile-first UI or move to a front-end framework (React, Angular, Vue).

-Deploy it to a cloud hosting platform (AWS, Heroku, Azure) with CI/CD.
+* Deploy it to a cloud hosting platform (AWS, Heroku, Azure) with CI/CD.

 👨‍💻 Author